-Payments are made on a fortnightly basis in arrears and the payment start date depends on the date of your 16th birthday.
+Payments are made every 2 weeks and the payment start date depends on the date of your 16th birthday.

 Your education provider will be able to provide details of payment dates.

 Coronavirus and EMA payments

 Coronavirus (COVID-19) may stop you meeting your agreed attendance requirements if:

 - you have the virus

 - your learning institution closes